 RAPSON, Edward James.
 Leicester 12.5.1861 — Cambridge 3.10.1937.
 British Indologist.
 Professor in Cambridge.
-Son of the teacher and future vicar Edward R., educated in Hereford.
+Son of the teacher and future vicar Edward Rapson, educated in Hereford.
 From 1879 studied at St.John’s, Cambridge.
 Graduated in classics in 1883 and started now Indology under Cowell.
-Fellow of St.John’s 1887, brief time in Oxford and still in 1887 entered the numismatic department of British Museum.
-In 1903-06 Professor of Sanskrit at University College in London, in 1906 succeeded Bendall as Professor of Sanskrit at Cambridge, but continuously worked also with British Museum.
+Fellow of St.John’s 1887-93, then brief time as Librarian in Indian Institute, Oxford and still in 1887 entered the numismatic department of British Museum.
+In 1903-06 Professor of Sanskrit at University College in London, in 1906 again succeeded Bendall as Professor of Sanskrit at Cambridge, but continuously worked also with British Museum.
 Retired in 1936.
 Member of British Academy 1931.
 Married 1902 Ellen Daisy Allen, widower 1921.

 Rapson was mainly a historian specialized in numismatics and epigraphy.
-In 1901 he started research on Kharoṣṭhī materials brought by M. A. Stein.
+In 1901 he started research on Kharoṣṭhī materials brought by M. A. Stein from Central Asia.
 Of literature he is said to have known only the most important part.
 He was characterised as a rather mediocre teacher.
 Among his students were Burrow, N. Pr.
 Chakravarty, P. Noble and Turner.

 Publications: The struggle between England and France for supremacy in India.
 120 p.
 The “Le Bas” prize essay for 1886.
 London 1887.